My Plantiful Cooking

 • Baked tofu or tempeh

-• Cooked chicken breast, steak, or prawns.
+• Meat - Cooked chicken breast, steak, shrimps

 Save this recipe!